rodrigo-pena/rodrigo-pena.github.io/README.md

 3. Clone your renamed repository into your computer.
 4. Open a terminal window and navigate to the directory into which you cloned the repository.
 5. Install [Bundler][bundler] by typing with `gem install bundler`.
-6. Run `bundle install` to get [Jekyll](http://jekyllrb.com) and all the dependencies.
+6. (Delete Gemfile.lock if it exists and ) run `bundle install` to get [Jekyll](http://jekyllrb.com) and all the dependencies.
 7. Edit `_config.yml` and `index.md` with your personal information.
 8. Run the Jekyll server by typing `bundle exec jekyll serve --watch` into the terminal.
 9. On your browser, go to `http://localhost:4000` and behold your new website.

 ## Acknowledgements